Lilac-Lee/PointNetLK_Revisited/README.md

 The 3DMatch data loader code was adapted from the Deep Global Registration, https://github.com/chrischoy/DeepGlobalRegistration.

-Part of the data utility code was adapted from the SECOND, https://github.com/traveller59/second.pytorch.
+Part of the data voxelization code was adapted from the SECOND, https://github.com/traveller59/second.pytorch.

 Part of the metric computaion code was adapted from the Deep Closest Point, https://github.com/WangYueFt/dcp.